-The GE2 Bridge port is not supported on access points with a single Ethernet port.
-(AP305C and AP302W) or on AP3900 series access points.
+The ETH1/GE2 Bridge port is not supported on access points with a single Ethernet port.

 For ExtremeCloud IQ Controller deployments with network policy assignment for proper endsystem visibility, the Client Bridge AP must be in a Centralized Site (Campus mode) and must be managed by ExtremeCloud IQ Controller.